gerstudent/Unified-State-Exam/README.md

 # Purpose

-Repository contains theory for solving USE problems and my solutions from the kompege website.
+Repository contains the theory of solving USE problems and my solutions to common problems.